 - 3-3.5 hours for 20-24 lb turkey

-- Stuffing ~ The family loves stuffing!
-As long as I don’t sneak any meat or fruit into it, they are happy with Pepperidge Farm Stuffing out of the bag.
-I make it according to the package directions, adding the onion and celery, and I cook it in the bird.
+- My family loves stuffing!
+As long as I don’t sneak any meat or fruit into it, (which I love but they do not) they are happy with Pepperidge Farm Stuffing out of the bag.
+I make it according to the package directions, adding the onion and celery, and cook it in the bird.
 This year, for the first time, I’m going to make homemade stuffing.
 I still can’t add any fun stuff, but it will be homemade.
 This is the recipe I am going to use, courtesy of Buzzfeed.
 It will definitely still be cooked in the bird.
 I can save my Pepperidge Farm for day 2 if I need it.

-- Cranberry Sauce ~ My family likes cranberry sauce!
-Not the kind I make, with fresh cranberries, but the gelatinous blob that comes out of the can, complete with ridges.
+- My family likes cranberry sauce, not the kind I make, with fresh cranberries, but the gelatinous blob that comes out of the can, complete with ridges.
 Oh, they are so easy.
 So I serve them what they like, but I slice it up and try to arrange it in a pretty way in a cut crystal dish.
-However, I also serve my homemade version because it is Thanksgiving and because I like it.
-Hopefully someday one of the grandchildren will try it.
+Haha, look what I got this year to replace the crystal dish!
+I love it!
+The perfect dish to put the gelatinous blob in!!!
+You can grab it below…

 Ellie’s Simple Cranberry Sauce